Lýsing:

 - The time value of money

-- The net present value method illustrated
+- LO1Thenet present value method illustrated

 - Emphasis on cash flows